Get

 Companies that manufacture products for dogs sometimes incorporate tiny amounts of peppermint (sometimes only 0.1%), so they are safe for dogs.

 Remember, when you read the ingredient list for products for your dog, the lower the ingredient is, the less that is included.
 The top five ingredients are the primary ingredients.
-Always talk to your vet first before giving your dog any piece of food you wouldn’t be sure about.
+Always talk to a vet first before giving your dog any piece of food you wouldn’t be sure about.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!